 The satellite signal is sent digitally, which is why so many channels can be available.
 The digibox decodes these so that a television can receive them via the SCART (French: Peritel) or HDMI lead.

-- For a list of the currently available Freesat channels in France: Click here
+- TV Brittany provide a full list of the currently available Freesat channels in France

 As most modern television programmes are broadcast in wide screen (16:9) format, it is suggested when buying a new television to choose one that is of that same format (16:9).
 When using an older style television (4:3) the image will not be optimised.

 A satellite dish is designed to point directly at a group of satellites, which are stationary above the equator (geostationary).
 Those that carry the UK TV channels are on the Astra 2 grouping at 28.2 degrees East.
 The satellites are about 33,000 Km away so accurate positioning is essential.
 There should be no obstacles (trees or tall buildings) between the dish and the satellite.
 As a rough guide, the dish should point to where the sun is at mid-morning.